20 essential new acts you need to see at The Great Escape 2023

 Where: Chalk – Thursday, 8.30pm

 Why you should see them: The recent furore around this group suggests they may need no introduction, but for the uninitiated, let’s recap.
 Two weeks ago, The Last Dinner Party released their debut single, ‘Nothing Matters’, a richly arranged, swooping baroque pop anthem with a level of melodrama that could be likened to Siouxsie Sioux or Echo and the Bunnymen.
-Their rapid ascent has seen them pack out headline shows and rake in huge streaming numbers, but they have a real eccentric sensibility that cuts through the noise.
+Their rapid ascent has seen them pack out headline shows and rake in huge streaming numbers, but they have a real, eccentric sensibility that cuts through the noise.

 Festival anthem: ‘Nothing Matters’ (SW)